 10. Reykjavik, Iceland

-The Northern Lights are only one attraction to explore in Iceland.
+The Northern Lights are the only attraction to explore in Iceland.
 There are also plenty of geysers, hot springs, waterfalls, volcanoes and geothermal spas.
 There’s so much to fit into your holiday, we recommend taking advantage of day tours to minimise the amount of planning you’ll need to do.

 The standards set by Patricia White 30 years ago still apply today.
-Call our experienced team today on 01293 224712 to discuss your home care needs and receive a free, no-obligation quotation.
+Call our experienced team today on 01293 224708 to discuss your home care needs and receive a free, no-obligation quotation.
+Or feel free to send us a message using our online enquiry form.
+A member of our expert care team will respond as soon as possible, typically within 24 hours.